nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * **Alternative 1:** Store all search terms in `FindCommand` and use `Predicate#and` to combine the the search predicates.
     * Pros: Easy and quick to implement.
 No extra classes needed.
-    * Cons: There is no way to override the `Predicate#equals()`.
-Testability of `FindCommand` would be low.
+    * Cons: Low testability of `FindCommand`.
+There is no way to override the `Predicate#equals()`, so we will be unable to check if two `Predicate`s have the same search parameters.

 * **Alternative 2:** Create 1 class for each search term (E.g `NameContainsSequencePredicate`, `AppointmentContainsReasonPredicate` etc.).
 Create a `CombinedPersonPredicate` and a `CombinedAppointmentPredicate` that takes in all these 'lesser' predicates and combine them to form the actual predicate to filter the list with.
+All these classes will be subclasses of `Predicate`.
-    * Pros: Testability of `FindCommand` would be very high.
+    * Pros:
+      * Very high testability of `FindCommand`, as we can now override `equals()`.
+      * Having separate `CombinedPersonPredicate` and `CombinedAppointmentPredicate` classes would also allow patients and appointments to be tested separately, enhancing cohesion and decreasing coupling through the Separation of Concerns principle.
+    * Cons:
-    * Cons: Large amount of classes needed.
+      * Large amount of classes needed.
 There would also be the issue of excessive duplication of code.
-It would also be time-consuming to add in potential new predicates in the future as much more test cases would be needed to test each individual class.
+      * Time-consuming to add in potential new predicates in the future as much more test cases would be needed to test each individual class.

 * **Alternative 3 (current choice):** Keep the `CombinedPersonPredicate` and `CombinedAppointmentPredicate`, and store the relevant search terms into each predicate.
 Combine those search terms in the predicate class itself.
+    * Pros:
+      * High testability of `FindCommand`.
-    * Pros: Testability of `FindCommand` would be high.
-Extending the method features in the future would also be more efficient than alternative 2.
+      * Extending the method features in the future would be more convenient than alternative 2.
+      * The benefit of being able to separately test patients and appointments as mentioned in alternative 2 is preserved.
     * Cons: Slightly less testable than alternative 2.
 However, the increased efficiency is worth the tradeoff.

 --------------------------------------------------------------------------------------------------------------------